Invisible Chains: Canada’s Underground World of Human Trafficking

 The Role of Corruption in Trafficking in Persons

-BY THE UNITED NATIONS OFFICE ON DRUGS AND CRIME (2011)
+THE UNITED NATIONS OFFICE ON DRUGS AND CRIME (2011)

 Corruption is central to the success of traffickers and therefore criminals consider it a necessary investment.
 Bribery in its various forms is possibly the main cost factor for traffickers, requiring a renewed, united response from anti-trafficking and anti-corruption departments.